Gather Emergency Supplies

 Unfortunately, about half of adults in the United States do not have the resources and plans in place for a possible emergency.
 Preparing emergency kits for your family is an important step in keeping them safe and healthy during a disaster.

-At Least a 3-day Supply of Food and Water
+At Least a 2-week Supply of Food and Water

-- Water – one gallon per person, per day
+- Water – one gallon per person, per day; can be purified by boiling for 3-5 minutes

 - Food – foods that are easy to make and won’t spoil, like canned soup, dry pasta, and powdered milk